Benjamin Wedro, MD, FACEP, FAAEM

 Therapeutic lifestyle changes to lower cholesterol

-Therapeutic lifestyle changes to lower LDL cholesterol involves losing excess weight, exercising regularly, and following a diet that is low in saturated fat and cholesterol.
+Therapeutic lifestyle changes to lower LDL cholesterol involve losing excess weight, exercising regularly, and following a diet that is low in saturated fat and cholesterol.

 Medications to lower cholesterol

 Medications are prescribed when lifestyle changes cannot reduce the LDL cholesterol to desired levels.
 The most effective and widely used medications to lower LDL cholesterol are called statins.
-Most of the large controlled trials that demonstrated the heart attack and stroke prevention benefits of lowering LDL cholesterol used one of the statins.
-Other medications used in lowering LDL cholesterol and in altering cholesterol profiles include, fibrates such as gemfibrozil (Lopid), resins such as cholestyramine (Questran), and ezetimibe, Zetia.
+Research has shown that only these statin drugs have a proven benefit to decrease the risk of heart attack and stroke.
+Other medications that have been prescribed to lower cholesterol profiles include fibrates such as gemfibrozil (Lopid), resins such as cholestyramine (Questran), and ezetimibe (Zetia).

 What are "normal" cholesterol blood levels?